 How Long Does Carpet Last in a Child’s Bedroom?

 The lifespan of carpet in a child’s bedroom depends far more on material, pile type, and daily use than on brand names or price tags.
 Kids’ rooms are high-wear environments, even when they don’t look like it at first.
+In real family homes, carpet in a child’s bedroom typically lasts:

 • 5–7 years for lower-density or budget carpets